vladikbek/streamlit-slowed-generator/README.md

 ## Usage

 1. Open the application in your web browser.
-2. Modify the speed presets (Suffix and Factor) in the table if desired.
-You can add or remove presets using the editor.
+2. Open the sidebar (if hidden) to configure the speed versions.
+Use the checkboxes to enable/disable versions and the sliders to adjust the speed factor for each.
 3. Upload an audio file using the file uploader.
 4. Wait for the processing to complete (progress bar will indicate status).
+This includes processing the original file and all enabled speed versions.
-5. Preview the generated versions in the "View All Versions" expander.
+5. Preview the generated versions (including the processed original) in the "View All Processed Versions" expander.
 6. Download individual versions using the respective download buttons or download all versions in a ZIP file using the primary button.

 ## Requirements